VishruthBharadwaj/Tweet1/README.md

 Run the Script using command "Python Twitter.py"

 output of cmdprmt will be :

-# Enter the word you want search in twitter:
+Enter the word you want search in twitter:

 Please enter : #modi or farmers etc..

-# Id of Live stream data gets printed and data will be stored in SQL DB
+Id of Live stream data gets printed and data will be stored in SQL DB.